3NZ1I/referral-_hlp/backend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Backend API: Import and Resolve Changes

+- Resolve comment requirement: When making a `PUT /cases/{id}` request that changes a case's status to a resolved state (e.g. `Completed`, `Closed`), include a `resolve_comment` field in the JSON payload.
+The server validates that `resolve_comment` is present when updating to a resolved state and will return a 400 if missing.
+- Import endpoint: The `/api/import` endpoint now stores `ImportJob` and `ImportRow` records and returns clearer, per-row statuses (pending, success, skipped, failed).
+The server attempts deduplication using JSON path queries where supported; if the DB dialect doesn't support `astext` JSON path operations (e.g. SQLite), the backend falls back to Python scanning of `raw` values for duplicates.
+- Notes on deletion: Deleting a case (`DELETE /cases/{id}`) will remove database references (null import rows) and delete comments prior to deleting the case to avoid FK constraint errors.

+## Testing the API changes

+- To test Resolve comment validation:
+	1. Create a case or locate one in the DB.
+	2. Attempt to `PUT /cases/{id}` with a payload that sets `status` to `Completed` but omit `resolve_comment`.
+The server should respond 400 with a message that `resolve_comment` is required.
+	3. Re-run with `resolve_comment` included; the update should succeed and create a comment record.

+---